hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   The name of the Docker image (including any tag) for the containers running Consul client agents.

+  - <a name="v-client-join" href="#v-client-join">`join`</a> (`array<string>: null`) -
+  A list of valid [`-retry-join` values](/docs/agent/options.html#retry-join).
+  If this is `null` (default),
+  then the clients will attempt to automatically join the server cluster running within Kubernetes.
+This means that with `server.enabled` set to true, clients will automatically join that cluster.
+If `server.enabled` is not true, then a value must be specified so the clients can join a valid cluster.

   - <a name="v-client-grpc" href="#v-client-grpc">`grpc`</a> (`boolean: false`) -
   If true, agents will enable their GRPC listener on port 8502 and expose it to the host.
 This will use slightly more resources, but is required for [Connect](/docs/platform/k8s/connect.html).

+  - <a name="v-client-resources" href="#v-client-resources">`resources`</a> (`string: null`) -
+  The resource requests (CPU, memory, etc.) for each of the client agents.
+  This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
+If this isn't specified, then the pods won't request any specific amount of resources.

   - <a name="v-client-extraconfig" href="#v-client-extraconfig">`extraConfig`</a> (`string: "{}"`) -
   A raw string of extra JSON or HCL configuration for Consul clients.
 This